SergiyKochenko/Django-React-Build-a-Location-Based-Real-Estate-Website/README.md

 ### Frontend AddProperty Page Logic
 The frontend page now includes enhanced interactive map functionality.
 When a user selects a borough, the map automatically repositions the marker and updates the latitude/longitude fields.
 Additionally, uploading pictures immediately previews the selected filenames, ensuring a smoother user experience.

+### Making the Request to Add a Property Listing
+The Add Property page collects user inputs and assembles them into a FormData object.
+When the form is submitted, Axios sends a POST request to the Django endpoint (ensure the URL ends with a slash, e.g., `/api/listings/create/`) along with the property details and images.

 ## Usage
 - **Development Mode:** Both Django and React servers run concurrently to provide a live development environment.